 - After the onion has soaked for about 20 minutes, strain out the water using a mesh strainer and set aside.

-- Using a tomato corer or knife, remove all the cores from each tomato.
+- Using a tomato corer or knife, remove the core from the tomato.
 Cut the tomato in half and dice it using a chopper or sharp knife.

 - In a bowl, mash the avocados with a potato masher.
 Using a zester, grate a small clove of garlic and add it to the avocados.
 If you don't have a zester, a garlic press works too.

-- Add 1 tsp salt and 2 tsp freshly squeezed lime juice and mix it into the mashed avocados.
+- Add 3/4 tsp salt and 4 teaspoons freshly squeezed lime juice, snd 1 packed tsp chopped cilantro and mix it into the mashed avocados.

-- In the bowl of mashed avocados, mix in the tomatoes and onions.
-At this point you could add diced jalapeños if you like your guacamole spicy.
+- In the bowl of mashed avocados, mix in the tomatoes and drained onions.
+Then enjoy fresh.

 Notes